 But obviously, there are some things you need to bear in mind:

 - One of these is long journeys on unreliable buses.
-You may want to pay a little more for a VIP bus or even a private driver.
 Safety often isn’t the priority on a bus; driving fast and not putting on the air-con is the norm.
-Plus you never know how long a journey is REALLY going to take.

 - Animal hazards include sandflies on the beaches (these can be BRUTAL) as well as snakes.
 Very dangerous.